 A protocol is simply a set of rules or a system to follow.
 Different iodine protocols are just different sets of nutrients in different doses for different lengths of time.
 Some protocols are better for certain people and others offer different scenarios for people in different conditions.
 I will use the most popular protocol as the example.

-Dr. Browstein and others have tests tens of thousands of people and found that 96% are iodine deficient.
-These are supporting nutrients they recommended for most people to get back to iodine saturation.
+Dr. Browstein and others have tested tens of thousands of people and found that 96% were iodine deficient.
+These are the supporting nutrients recommended for most people to get back to iodine saturation.

 - 50 mg of Lugol’s iodine

 - 200-400mcg Selenium

 - 200-400mg Magnesium